-In the last post we looked at the outside and from the roof of York Minster.
+In another article we looked at the outside and from the roof of York Minster.
 Of course all that history and more involves a lot on the inside.
 The grandness and hugeness continues the minute you step foot within.
 The first thing I find, and what others do for the first few minutes is tilt head back naturally and stare around in quiet fascination.

-There are some remarkable and notable things in the Minster that individually can bring tourists to see on their own.
+There are some remarkable and notable things in the Minster that individually can bring tourists to see in their own right.
 The below picture contains the East Window that stands at 76 foot (23 metres).
 Completed in the 15th century by John Thornton.
 The largest expanse of medieval stained glass in the world!

 Below is the Rosetta that dates back to the 1200s.
 The stained glass was added later in the 1400s in honour of the Tudor dynasty at the end of the War of The Roses.